16 Frugal Living Strategies Dave Ramsey Says to Grow Your Wealth

 Create (and Stick to) a Zero-Based Budget

 Ramsey doesn’t believe in vague budgeting.
-He teaches the zero-based budget, where every dollar has a job.
-No extra cash floating around, no money getting “lost” in the shuffle.
+You need a zero-based budget, where every dollar has a job.
+No extra cash floating around, no money disappearing without you knowing.

-This means adding up all income, subtracting all planned expenses, and making sure the final number is zero.
-Every dollar gets assigned, be it for bills, savings, or paying off debt.
+This means adding up all your income, subtracting all planned expenses, and making sure the final number is zero.
+Every dollar gets assigned to bills, savings, or paying off debt.

 Cut Up Your Credit Cards

-He teaches using cash or debit instead, which forces intentional spending.
+Instead, he teaches you to use cash or debit.
 If there’s no money in the account, the purchase doesn’t happen.
-No temptation to “put it on the card” and deal with it later.
+This eliminates the temptation to “just put it on the card” and deal with it later.

-Credit card companies make billions off people who carry a balance.
-Ramsey’s advice?
-Stop giving them money and start keeping more of your own.
+Credit card companies make billions off people carrying a balance.
+Ramsey’s advice is clear: stop feeding them and start keeping more of your own money.

 Related Video: Credit Card Secrets According To Expert With 800+ Credit Score